 At Wood Floor Warehouse our range of Diamond Engineered Flooring is coated with a tough lamination to make them considerably harder to scratch than regular oiled or lacquered wood flooring.

 Cleaning Engineered Wood Flooring

 An engineered wood floor is a hard surface so it is always going to be easier to clean and absorb less dust than a carpet.
 It is very important to use the correct materials to clean them otherwise it can affect your floor.

-For regular cleaning a hoover with brushes down is usually enough.
-But for a cleaner finish use an everyday wood flooring approved cleaner compatible with the finish of your floor.
+For regular cleaning, a hoover with brushes down is usually enough.
+But for a better finish use, an everyday approved wood flooring cleaner compatible with the finish of your floor.
 EG if you have an oiled floor, you must use a cleaner compatible with oiled wood flooring.
 This will help to maintain the surface.

 Engineered wood floor cleaners are normally applied with water and a mop.
-Ensure the mop is very well drained as too much water can cause excessive expansion.
+The mop should be well drained to avoid too much moisture, which can damage an engineered floor.

 Always read the label.

-You can find recommended approved cleaning products in the accessories section of our website.
+Recommended approved engineered wood floor cleaning products are in the accessories section of our website.